mulplue/inter/README.md

     sh scripts/test.sh
     ```

 3. 🔥 New!
-To try it on the Unitree G1 with its three-fingered dexterous hand:
+To try it on the Unitree G1 with its three-fingered dexterous hand—directly learned from MoCap without any external retargeting:

     ```bash
     conda activate intermimic